codacy-badger/movies/README.md

 ### Prettier

-Prettier will format changed files automatically with each commit.
-It uses [.prettierrc](.prettierrc) options.
-Files can be also formatted manually if needed.
+Changed files will be formatted automatically with each commit using [.prettierrc](.prettierrc) options.
+It can be done manually as well.

 ```
 make prettier